NamitaMalik/E2E-testing-with-Protractor/README.md

       specs: ['spec.js']
   };
   ```
-  Now, let's check with the help of **protractor** if this functionality works as per the mentioned specs.
+  Now, let's check with the help of **Protractor** if this functionality works as per the mentioned specs.

     Test Case 1 : First let's check if the title of the page is "Credit Card" or not.

-  I had mentioned above that **protractor** also uses **Jasmine** and we know that **Jasmine** let us describe how describe how software should behave in a plain text.
+  I had mentioned above that **Protractor** also uses **Jasmine** and we know that **Jasmine** let us describe how describe how software should behave in a plain text.
 Therefore our test would look something like this, easy to understand:

   ```
      it('should have correct title', function () {